-You must obtain an FCC license ($70, soon to be changed to $35) to obtain a call sign.
+You must obtain an FCC license ($70) to obtain a call sign.
 You must use your call sign when using this radio.
 The license and call sign are good for 10 years for everyone in your family.
 There is no test for the license.

 S = Scan.
 Click for ON and click again for OFF to start and stop scanning.